simonyost/catchfire-show/_posts/contributors/2021-01-01-simon-yost.md

 - UI/UX
 - Content Strategy
 ---
-My mission is to help you gain skills to succeed without the university price tag.

-After graduating college, I spent a year trying to launch a career in live production—something I had trained for since middle school.
-It not only failed financially, but it also cost me personally.
-I gave up my dreams to heal and provide for my family.

-Giving up my dream started a season of reskilling, and almost no one understood what I was attempting.
-I had to acquiesce to an office job and go into a pay-my-dues mode (again).
-This season required leaving behind the skills I had mastered to learn new skills.

-The year after college, I claimed $9,000 of income.
-Within 11 years, I had mastered my new skillsets enough to earn six figures.
-I learned how to gain additional skills without (another) university price tag.
-Forgoing the cost of additional university training allowed me to pay off my student loans while gaining skills that add value in the marketplace.
+Nine thousand dollars.
+That is how much I made, in whole, the year after graduating from college.
+After spending 8+ years (since middle school) training for my dream: live lighting, sound, and video production, I needed to give up my dream and pivot for any hope of supporting my wellbeing.

-Looking back, I now see that I was trying to align three things:
+A decade later, my income began to exceed six figures.
+Looking back, I see a pattern to my pivots.
+Successful pivots align three things:

 - *Who* I want to serve
 - *How* I wish to serve
 - *What* skills/resources I need to help those people in that way

+Above is a receipt that you can practice to scale your income even faster than I did.
+Additionally, it became clear to me that the recipe will include different flavors each time.
+So, I started Catch Fire Show to profile many people like myself, grounded in purpose and sharing it with folks through various career formats.

-Now I’m working on a new dream of which you are a part:
+Now I’m working on a new dream of which you are a part: to help others:
-*To help others (1) find their who/how/what and (2) gain skills to serve without the university price tag.*
+- Find their who/how/what and
+- Gain skills to serve without the university price tag.

+Catch Fire Show is not complete with you!
+I look forward to you joining the conversation.